 It also has its own cleaning mode.
 Just hold the power button for a couple of seconds and let it get to work.

 The motor powers up to its highest capacity, getting rid of any internal gunk.
 The shaver then switches off and is ready for use after a quick dry down.

 So, that’s my Panasonic ES-LV65-S review.

 No electric shaver is perfect.
 This one struggles with accuracy and I don’t like how you can only replace two of the five blades.

 A sturdier carry case would also be nice.
 Plus, I’m not sure whether the sensor mode actually makes any difference.

 I think this is an excellent choice for people who want a close shave done quickly.
 The blades cut close without tugging and it’s easy to maintain.

-Panasonic have also made some excellent design choices, plus it has a powerful battery that lasts through plenty of shaves.
+Panasonic has also made some excellent design choices, plus it has a powerful battery that lasts through plenty of shaves.